Reading copy

 Emily Wilson (2017) — the contemporary one

 Wilson's translation, published by W. W. Norton, does something quietly radical: it keeps to the same number of lines as Homer's Greek and casts the whole poem in iambic pentameter — the meter English ears know from Shakespeare.
 The result reads fast, clean, and startlingly direct.
 Her most discussed single decision comes in the poem's first line, where she renders the famously untranslatable epithet polytropos — "of many turns" — as "complicated."
 Some readers find her plainness too plain.
 Most first-timers find that the pages simply keep turning.
 If you are reading against a deadline, this is the one.
+It is also the translation most associated with the 2026 film — Christopher Nolan has pointed to Wilson's version in interviews — though no translation is official, and a film adapts the story, not one translator's English.
+Whichever you choose, the companion route below works alongside it.

 Robert Fagles (1996) — the sweeping one